Building Your Bali Bamboo Villa: Guide & Cost Estimation

 Source: Bali Villa Realty by ILOT – Bamboo villa in Cemagi, Bali

-One example of a bamboo villa design is this 1-bedroom villa located in Cemagi.
-It is part of the villa collection listed by Bali Villa Realty by ILOT.
+One beautiful example of a bamboo villa design is this serene 1-bedroom retreat located in Cemagi—part of the exclusive collection by Bali Villa Realty under Ilot Property Bali Group

 modern bamboo architecture villa bali